eclipse-tractusx/traceability-foss/docs/user-guide.md

 ## Request Quality Investigation

-On Other Parts page, on the Supplier parts tab, select the part(s) and click on "Request Quality investigation" button
+On the Other Parts page, on the Supplier parts tab, select the part(s) and click on the "Request Quality investigation" button

 <img src="images/PC_OtherParts-QI.png" height="60%" width="60%"/>